Tawfic-AB/alx-low_level_programming/0x02-functions_nested_loops/README.md

    - Returns -1 and prints - if n is less than zero.

 6. A C function that computes the absolute value of an integer.

+7. A C function that prints the last digit of a number, and returnsthe value of the last digit.